BeautyScientist/GSDIANOZAS/README.md

 I started off this investigation by simply seeing if I could write something worth rereading later in 10 minutes.
 When this proved to be possible, I resolved to do exactly that every other day.
 And a little later still I decided that I would try to write a book length piece of writing.
 I don’t imagine this will be a book that will ever be published.
 But it might be something I would enjoy reading in the future.
 The main goal though is simply to produce something of that scale in a series of very short bursts spread out over all the other busyness of my life.
 The entire focus has been on producing the content.
 So the final result will be a very simple, if quite long, marked down text document.

+#### **Mimicking Marcus**

+It is highly unlikely that anybody is taking my writing a book in 10 minutes sessions every other day seriously enough to notice.
+But I’ve been posting articles more frequently than that recently.
+It’s more like one a day, and some days I’ve been getting two out.
+This was originally because I was backfilling a big chunk of the calendar when I’ve been too ill to do anything this frivolous.

+But I’m also finding that it is quite a nice daily exercise to get my mind working and focused.
+In fact, I’m reminding myself of Marcus Aurelius and his famous meditations.
+I say famous, there is no evidence that they were particularly famous in his own time or indeed at any time until quite recently.
+Marcus seems to have followed a common stoic practice of keeping a daily journal to keep track of his thoughts and to keep himself online with his philosophical goals. you must certainly never intended anyone else to read them.

+I’m beginning to see what made him keep the practice up.
+There is something about the discipline of getting your thoughts down in writing that seems to make them stronger and easier to follow.

 #### **The opposite of AI and Google**

 Writing has become very divorced from sitting down with a bit of paper and covering it with lines of symbols from a thin tube of coloured liquid.
 You can now do research with the spoken voice, and ask an artificial intelligence to draft your text.